lingtalfi/TheBar/discussions/file-manager-protocol.md

-Now the image editor capabilities are defined by the client alone and not part of this protocol.
+Now the image editor capabilities are defined by the client alone and are not part of this protocol.

 In this document, **acp** means [ajax communication protocol](https://github.com/lingtalfi/AjaxCommunicationProtocol), which is a json based protocol.